Right-Angle Steam Engine

 You can break down the motion of this engine into four phases, each representing one quarter turn of the flywheel (which is rotating steadily in a counter-clockwise direction).

-Does this all seem confusing?
+But does it still seem confusing?
 It is!
 At least it was to me.
 I found the whole thing really quite difficult to grasp in an intuitive way, despite having watched many videos and animations illustrating this mechanism.

 It honestly was not until I had a visible model steam engine to play with that it finally started to make sense.
 I needed to be able to rotate the thing at my own speed, and take it through its cycle over and over again until the timing made sense.
 You may think it's self-serving for me to say this, but it was creating this model that got me to understand the machine, and I think you too will understand it much better from a physical model than from any animation or attempted explanation.
-Which is why it's so lucky that you can buy one from me!
+Which is why it's so lucky that you can get one from me!

 Watch the model in action: